UDynamic/urban-logistics-decision-support-system/README.md

 ## 1. Frontend

 ### 1.1 Frontend Framework

+React + Next.js offers the best balance of **developer experience, scalability, performance, and ecosystem support**, making it the optimal choice for the frontend of this project.

 Available frontend frameworks considered for this project:

 1. **React** – Popular, component-based library with a large ecosystem and strong community support.
 Excellent for building dynamic UIs.